Graduate International Student Admissions

 - If you are remaining in the US, you will receive an initial Form I-20 for Change of Status and a request to schedule an ELIS e-filing appointment with the international student advisor.

-- Notify GISAS – The change of status process is not complete until the international student advisor registers your new status in SEVIS.
+- Notify Graduate Admissions – The change of status process is not complete until the international student advisor registers your new status in SEVIS.
 If this step does not occur, your new status will expire in 30 days!

-- If you left the US, upon return notify GISAS and supply copies of the Form I-20, I-94 card or stamp, and visa.
+- If you left the US, upon return notify Graduate Admissions and supply copies of the Form I-20, I-94 card or stamp, and visa.

-- If you remained in the US and used the GISAS address, the GISAS will notify you when your USCIS approval notification has been received.
+- If you remained in the US and used the Graduate Admissions address, Graduate Admissions will notify you when your USCIS approval notification has been received.

 - If you remained in the US and used your home address, you must supply a copy of your new I-94 card.